feathery-org/slate/source/index.html.md

 --------- |-----------------------| -----------
 email | string                | The email of the new user to invite role | string (optional)     | Either 'admin', 'editor', or 'viewer'.
-Defaults to 'admin'. permission_edit_form_results | boolean (optional)    | If 'editor', if they're allowed to edit form results.
-Defaults to true. permission_invite_collaborators | boolean (optional)    | If 'editor', if they're allowed to invite form collaborators.
-Defaults to true. permission_edit_collaborator_template | boolean (optional)    | If 'editor', if they're allowed to edit form collaborator settings.
-Defaults to true. permission_edit_logic | boolean (optional)    | If 'editor', if they're allowed to edit form custom logic rules.
-Defaults to true. permission_edit_theme | boolean (optional)    | If 'editor', if they're allowed to edit form themes.
+Defaults to 'admin'. permission_edit_form_results | boolean (optional)    | If they're allowed to edit form results.
+Defaults to true. permission_invite_collaborators | boolean (optional)    | If they're allowed to invite form collaborators.
+Defaults to true. permission_edit_collaborator_template | boolean (optional)    | If they're allowed to edit form collaborator settings.
+Defaults to true. permission_edit_logic | boolean (optional)    | If they're allowed to edit form custom logic rules.
+Defaults to true. permission_edit_theme | boolean (optional)    | If they're allowed to edit form themes.
 Defaults to true. user_groups | string\[\] (optional) | An array of user group names to add the invited account to

 ### Response Body